automl-classroom/rl2020-ex08-slime/README.md

-# Week 1: Introduction
+# Week 8: Introduction
-The exercises in this course will teach you how to implement important RL algorithms and how every part of the RL pipeline works.
-The goal of this first exercise is to set up teams and learn about git and the workflow for future exercises.
+This week will give you a chance to apply what you learned so far.
+You will teach a slime to play volleyball in whatever way you see fit.